DEFRA/software-development-standards/docs/principles/coding_principles.md

 - Provides confidence in the implementation
 - Enables safe refactoring and code improvements
 - Catches bugs early when they're cheaper to fix

+### We are responsible for AI generated code

+> Using an AI assistant doesn't change accountability for the code that we commit